Tovasol/gitolite-docker-cicd-actions/docs/CI-RUNNER-SOP.md

 visudo -cf /etc/sudoers.d/cicd-runner          # validate
 ```
 Notes:
-- **No chmod needed on cicd-runner's home.** `sudo -u cicd-runner run-group.sh`
+- **No chmod needed on cicd-runner's home.** `sudo -u cicd-runner cicd-ingest`
   execs AS cicd-runner, who owns and can traverse its own 700 home; sudo's pre-exec
   stat runs as root (bypasses perms). git never reads/traverses the path itself.
 - `!requiretty` is required — the hook runs with no tty; without it `sudo -n` fails.
-- The hook needs no read access to the runner (sudo executes run-group AS
+- The hook needs no read access to the runner (sudo executes cicd-ingest AS
   cicd-runner).
 It only needs the *path string* + the sudo grant.
 It reads no
   secrets and sources no runner files.
 - Verify the grant is active (no side effects):
-  `sudo -u git sudo -n -l -u cicd-runner | grep run-group`  → should list run-group.sh.
+  `sudo -u git sudo -n -l -u cicd-runner | grep cicd-ingest`  → should list cicd-ingest.
   Then any push exercises it for real (watch `tail -f ~cicd-runner/runner/runner.log`).

 ### 2.7 Maintenance crons (§9)